FEIT Student General Access UNIX Servers

 Software and Setup

-MSE IT Services has deployed these systems for teaching and learning based on subject requirements.
+FEIT IT Services has deployed these systems for teaching and learning based on subject requirements.
 They include numerous development tools, compilers, debuggers and supporting tools for various languages.
 In addition, there are a few desktop apps available for those who wish to try them.

-Building your own software is permitted and if you find something missing that you feel should be made available system-wide, please don't hesitate to contact MSE IT Services and request that we install it.
+Building your own software is permitted and if you find something missing that you feel should be made available system-wide, please don't hesitate to contact FEIT IT Services and request that we install it.
 Packages that are available via Red Hat Network can be deployed very quickly, if you need something a bit more esoteric, we'll do our best to accommodate.

 Because your home directory is created before your UNIX account, we don't copy the system skeleton files.
 On your first login, you might like to copy these if you don't already have them, e.g.